UW-Macrostrat/corelle/README.md

 ## Installation

+### Local development

 A recent (>3.6) version of Python is required to run the backend code.
-A recent node is required to run the frontend.
-The Python module is currently hard-coded to require the `postgresql:///plate-rotations` database, but this can be easily changed.
+A recent version of Node.js is required to bundle the frontend.
+The Python module expects to use the `postgresql:///plate-rotations` database by default, but this can be easily changed using the `CORELLE_DB` environment variable.

 To install the backend, run `make install` in this repository.
-The `plates` executable should become available on your path. `make init` imports models and feature datasets.
-Then `plates serve` starts the testing API server.
+The `corelle` executable should become available on your path. `make init` imports models and feature datasets.
+Then `corelle serve` starts the testing API server.

-To run the frontend, move to the `frontend/` subdirectory and run `npm run dev`.
+To build (and continuously watch) the frontend, run `make dev`.
 A backend API server will be started and proxied.

+### Installation with Docker

+Simply install Docker and run `docker-compose up --build` in the root directory.

 ## Todo